What Do You Need to Know to Worship Here?

 We love having children participate in our services.
 Though we do need to be respectful of the worship needs of others, we have no problem with “children being children” during the service.
 We do not expect that they will sit in complete silence for an hour.
 We rely on each parent to decide whether their child is being disruptive to others.

 We do have a nursery for little ones five years and younger, and we also have a small area in the back of the church with a rocking chair and some “quiet” toys for those children who may not want to go to the nursery.
-Nursery care is available every Sunday beginning at approximately 9:45 a.m. from September to June.
-In the summer months, we staff the nursery as needed.
+Parent-staffed nursery care is available every Sunday beginning at approximately 9:00 a.m.

 Worried about not knowing the details of our service of Holy Eucharist?
 Don’t be.
 The Sunday bulletin provides a “play by play” description of prayers, actions, music, etc. If you are from a Roman Catholic, Lutheran or Methodist background, you will find our service very familiar.
 If you’re still unsure, please feel free to ask whoever is sitting near you.
 We are a friendly bunch, and eager to help out those who are new.